tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

 `run update_rootfs_spi`

 __Note:__: set `ubirootfs` to the correct image name.
-This is usually the artifact with the extension `.rootfs.ubifs`
+This is usually the artefact with the extension `.rootfs.ubifs`

 ## Booting Linux OS